-We do not recognise children's emergent communication and language cues or do not support their preferred ways of communicating.
-This results in missed opportunities for children to make progress at their own pace and can mean children become passive, distressed or frustrated in their learning.
+Conversations and interactions with children lack structure and challenge and miss opportunities to build on their interests.
+We lack understanding around children's communication and language needs or their preferred ways of communicating.
+This results in missed opportunities for children to make progress and can mean children become passive, distressed or frustrated.

-Our staff are not child-focused in interactions and fail to recognise and value children's thoughts, interests and processes during play.
-Observations of children's play do not facilitate the identification of next steps to support the child's interests, support needs or developmental needs.
+Our staff are not child focused in their interactions and fail to recognise and value children's thoughts, interests and processes during play.
+Children's play is often interrupted by adult led routines and interactions that are task oriented.
+As a result, children lack opportunities to become absorbed in their play, solve problems and follow their own interests.